postgis/postgis-workshops/postgis-intro/sources/en/projection.rst

 We've already encountered projections when we :ref:`loaded our nyc data <loading_data>`.
 (Recall that pesky SRID 26918).
 Sometimes, however, you need to transform and re-project between spatial reference systems.
 PostGIS includes built-in support for changing the projection of data, using the :command:`ST_Transform(geometry, srid)` function.
 For managing the spatial reference identifiers on geometries, PostGIS provides the :command:`ST_SRID(geometry)` and :command:`ST_SetSRID(geometry, srid)` functions.

-We can confirm the SRID of our data with the :command:`ST_SRID` command:
+We can confirm the SRID of our data with the :command:`ST_SRID` function:

 .. code-block:: sql